Daemios/SpaceOverhaulMod/README.md

 - Grinding is heavily nerfed, both by hand and via large grinder pits until late game

 # Location Details
-Each location in the solar system provides unique resources and materials.
+Each location in the solar system provides unique resources and environmental conditions.

 ## Space
 Hotspot for pirate activity and advanced factions-- inhospitable until late game.